Expand the lists below to see the breadth and depth of content available:

 The Company may agree to supply systems equipment for use at home including a telephone and PC.
 [This may include other ancillary systems equipment and an additional telephone line.

 The employee will only utilise the equipment for business purposes and will maintain the integrity of the equipment.
 Failure to do so may result in remote/home working being withdrawn from the individual employee and the employee facing possible disciplinary action.
 The employee is under a duty to report faults with the equipment as soon as reasonably practicable to their line manager.

 Employees are required to return the equipment to the Company upon termination of their employment for whatever reason.

 If you intend using any personal equipment such as a computer for homeworking you must check with us first.
 We will need to make sure that it’s suitable.
 Any personal equipment that we agree to you using remains your responsibility, so you would need to cover the cost of things like repairs.

 The ability to work from home is dependent upon IT issues and management information systems being operationally efficient and reliable.
 The IT systems will be monitored on an ongoing basis and if the system proves unreliable, Management will be entitled to suspend and/or terminate the arrangements..
 The Company will thereafter discuss with the Employee their return to the office and whether, if the Employee wishes, alternative arrangements are available.

-Employees must be available by telephone should there be the need to check or clarify issues relating to their work, and be available should clients wish to make contact with the employee directly.
+Employees must be available by telephone or video conferencing should there be the need to check or clarify issues relating to their work, and be available should clients wish to make contact with the employee directly.
 Exceptions to this will be: